cynarrator/cynarrator.github.io/_posts/2023-07-29-Simple-Partitioning-In-Linux.md

 ## General rule of thumb
 1: If you want to dualboot Windows with Linux or only want to install Linux, you will first install Windows before Linux.

-2: If Linux is to be used as your main Operating system to store important files and real work, you atleast need a seperate ``/home`` partition
+2: If Linux is to be used as your main Operating system to store important files and real work, you atleast need a seperate ``/home`` partition.
+However, if you intend to use Linux rarely and as a result provided it a very small space in your drive, you can use ``all files in one partition`` assuming none of your important files are going to be in the new Linux installation

 3: It is true that running out of memory is rare in Linux systems.
 So you may question the need of a swap partition.
 However, swap partition is also used in Hibernation.
 So if you think you will need to hibernate, I suggest having your swap partition slightly bigger than your RAM